Skip to main content

 You can derive any user’s deposit wallet address from their EOA without any network calls:

-import { deriveDepositWalletAddress, deriveSafeAddress } from 'polynode-sdk';
+const { deriveDepositWalletAddress, deriveSafeAddress } = require('polynode-sdk');

 const eoa = '0xA60601A4d903af91855C52BFB3814f6bA342f201';